 A continuation of MT 215 with emphasis on advanced metal cutting processes, application of handbook data to solve machining problems, and applied math.
+Note: This course is not offered this catalog year.

 MT 264 - Fixture Design (4)

 Prerequisite: CAD 141, MT 215 fall, spring